mpaluchowski/travel.paluchowski.com/content/malta-2025/tranquil-ta-qali/index.md

 Further down, an even larger parking lot.
 Mostly empty of cars, but judging from the tracks, often used for car drifting stunts.

-Finally, the last, northernmost piece of the former airstrip is used by a Model Aircraft association.
+Finally, the last, northernmost piece of the former airstrip is used by a **Model Aircraft Association**.
 It has a fresh layer of tarmac, proper airfield markings, even the number of the airstrip is there.
 That part, sadly, was fenced off, and closed shut.
 Probably open only during organized events.

 {{< figure src="malta-2025/tranquil-ta-qali/ta-qali-model-aircraft-airstrip.webp" alt="Former airstrip turned model aircraft flying area" title="Former airstrip turned model aircraft flying area" >}}